adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #productivity Smart tasks agregation: only display a list of tasks that are actually TODO, from trello (and wunderlist too?), in a very clear and concise way.
+- <span class="hashtag">#productivity</span> Smart tasks agregation: only display a list of tasks that are actually TODO, from trello (and wunderlist too?), in a very clear and concise way.
 Possibility to say a task was done, in one click.
   <span id="789457896" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"